Electrical & Computer Engineering > Graduate > Computer Engineering – MS

 • CS 6347 Statistical Methods in AI and Machine Learning

-• EESC 6364 Machine Learning and Pattern Recognition1
+• EESC 6364 Machine Learning and Pattern Recognition

 • CE 6309 Applications of Machine Learning in Semiconductor IC Manufacturing and Test